 Edward Torres is a theater artist, television actor and professor.
-His theatrical work has appeared at The Public Theater, Steppenwolf Theatre, The Old Globe, the Goodman Theatre and the Geffen Playhouse.
-Edward is an Assistant Professor of Theater at Wesleyan University in Middletown, Connecticut, where he directed Martin McDonagh's The Pillowman and Jose Rivera's Marisol.
-On television, he has appeared in Luke Cage, The Deuce, Gotham, The Get Down and The Following.
+His theatrical work has appeared at The Public Theater, Steppenwolf Theatre, The National Theatre, The Old Globe, the Goodman Theatre and the Geffen Playhouse.
+Edward is an Assistant Professor of Theater at Wesleyan University in Middletown, Connecticut, where he directed Martin McDonagh's The Pillowman, Jose Rivera's Marisol, and is currently directing Arthur Miller’s The Crucible.
+On television, he has appeared in Luke Cage, The Deuce, The Romanoffs, Gotham, The Get Down and The Following.

 A Chicago native, he co-founded the Teatro Vista theatre in 1990, where he would direct the world premiere of The Elaborate Entrance of Chad Deity (named Best Play of 2009 by The Chicago Tribune, Chicago Sun-Times and Time Out Chicago).
 Chad Deity was a finalist for the Pulitzer Prize, and earned Edward the Joseph Jefferson Awards for Best Production – Play and Best Director – Play.
 He directed subsequent productions to critical acclaim at Off Broadway’s Second Stage Theatre (2011 Lucille Lortel Award for Outstanding Play, Obie Award for Best New American Play) and at the Geffen Playhouse.